nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 Afterwards the data was cleaned to be viewed and understood in a better way.
 The 4 functions of the menu option were then defined.

 * The first function is the search by the title of the book.
 The program asks the user a string input and then returns the subset of books that fullfil the criteria (the program is not case sensitive).
-Each book of the subset will be displayed in the following way: title, author and date it reached number 1.
+Each book of the subset will be displayed by alphabetic order in the following way: title, author and date it reached number 1.
 If the user chooses an invalid input the program will display an appropriate message.

 * The second function is the search by author of the book.
 The program asks the user a string input and then returns the subset of books that fullfil the criteria (the program is not case sensitive).
-Each book of the subset will be displayed in the following way: title, author and date it reached number 1.
+Each book of the subset will be displayed by alphabetic order in the following way: title, author and date it reached number 1.
 If the user chooses an invalid input the program will display an appropriate message.

 * The third function is the search by year range.
 The program asks the user for two years, the beginning year and the ending year.
 The function returns all of the books that reached number 1 between those years.